The FDA says the risk of abuse outweighs the safety of this drug

 Related: Possibly Fake Percocet Kills Two in Georgia

 Cities and states have started suing makers of opioid drugs, saying that they’ve pushed their drugs on doctors and patients alike, helping drice addiction.
-Studies show most addicts start out using opioids to treat legitimate pain.
+Studies show many, if not most, most addicts start out using prescription opioids to treat legitimate pain.

+"Four out of five individuals now suffering from heroin or fentanyl addiction first started down this road by using prescription opioids," Ohio Attorney General Mike DeWine told a hearing in Congress on the opioid epidemic Thursday.

 Endo is one of five companies being sued by Ohio, the second state to sue companies after Mississippi.
 Everett, Washington sued Purdue Pharma, the maker of the opioid Oxycontin.